 - Properly done maintenance.

 What I am talking about here has to do with annual maintenance inspections and how they actually save you or your client money.
 I have been contacted in the last six months by some very large corporations, each with millions of square feet of properties and hundreds of buildings, all wanting to have annual maintenance inspections.

 Although many of our inspections occur during the sale of commercial real estate or for triple net leases, the climate has changed.
 As we all know, sales have suffered greatly over the last 18 months in the commercial real estate market.
 Most of the inspections we are doing currently are cash sales.
 More people, for various reasons, are keeping their properties longer than ever before.
 They need to protect their investments.
-They need to have someone who has no vested interest look at what they have and determine how to keep their investment in the best shape possible for the least amount of money and for the longest amount of time.
+They need to have someone who has no vested interest look at what they have and determines how to keep their investment in the best shape possible for the least amount of money and for the longest amount of time.
 What do I mean by vested interest?
 In this case, I mean someone who stands to gain from what they find.

 The concept is to have someone who has no vested interest look over the building(s) and give an unbiased report of: